-This process is concerned with the generation of data from the users of the smart HAD system.
-The data is collected by wearable sensors.
-In our study, we used the data gathered from elderly people using wearable battery-less sensor devices because we aimed to propose this smart system for elderly people who need immediate assistance in emergencies.
+This process is concerned with the generation of the data from the users of the smart HAR system.
+The data is collected by the wearable sensors.
+In our study, we used the data gathered from elderly people using wearable battery less sensor devices because our aim was to propose this smart system for elderly people who need immediate assistance in emergency situations.
 However, setting up a smarter environment ensures the efficiency of this process and the overall quality of this proposed system which is dependent entirely on the data collected.